Skip to main content

 Why paint storage cabinets exist at all

-The DOT, OSHA, and NFPA all have rules governing hazardous materials storage.
-As Kay notes, "Theres a book almost four inches thick of the rules and regulations that the DOT requires for you to label, ship, and store hazardous materials."
-Safe storage is one of the earliest chapters.
+Kay Hillmann, Director of Vendor Operations, captures how deeply these requirements run when she notes, “there’s a book almost four inches thick of the rules and regulations that the DOT requires for you to label, ship, and store hazardous materials.”
+Cabinets sit squarely inside that rule set, even when teams treat them as afterthoughts.

 Common assumptions that get brands in trouble